ginoxx/ginoxx.github.io/_books/2021-07-09-our-mathematical-universe.md

 - CMB

 Plus:
 - A Good overview of the Standard Model, with nice explainatory pictures.
+I found a better one only in Sean's Carrol (LINK here and title)

 Minus:
 - pumped up and auto-referential at times.